Essenceia/blake2_asic/README.md

 ###### Flash new firmware over gdb

-To flash a new version of the firmware using gdb over openocd, first send an indiation to halt the microcontroller to openocb :
+To flash a new version of the firmware using gdb over openocd, first send an indication to halt the microcontroller to openocb :
 ```
 monitor reset halt